 PPL Electric will utilize a turnkey CSP to deliver the Residential Retail Program.
-PPL Electric will work with the selected CSP to take advantage of the changes in EISA standards, strongly promoting CFLs in PY5 while savings are greater than in future years, and encourage customers to purchase specialty and LED bulbs in PY5, -PY6 and PY7.
+PPL Electric will work with the selected CSP to take advantage of the changes in EISA standards, promoting CFLs in PY5, and encourage customers to purchase specialty and LED bulbs in PY5, PY6 and PY7.
 The CSP will be expected to develop a marketing strategy and delivery plan to achieve program goals.
 The selected CSP will need to develop a robust marketing strategy to engage both manufacturers and consumers to influence customers to make energy-efficient equipment choices.
 The CSP will begin operations with a ramp-up strategy that focuses heavily on marketing, recruiting, and engaging retail stores and manufacturers.
 The first half of PY5 will focus on relationship-building.
 It is expected that there will be a steady increase throughout the end of PY5 and then approximately equal program participation in PY6 and PY7.

-The selected CSP will need to develop a robust marketing strategy to reach local and regional cable providers and retailers.
-Customers will need to be educated on the value of installing energy-efficient smart strips for use with their home electronics.
 The CSP will design, produce, distribute, and display creative retail point-of-purchase (POP) materials.
 These materials could include items such as brochures, fact sheets, and user guides.
-These materials should augment and complement the POP that partners are providing in conjunction with their smart strip installations.
+These materials should augment and complement the POP that partners are providing.

 Additionally, the selected CSP will need to staff a center and train call center representatives on the specifics of the PPL Electric Plan.
 The CSP will design a user friendly tracking system for internal and customer use.
 This tracking system will allow customers to check, in real time, their rebate status and provide complete transparency to the PPL Electric program manager.
+The

-The CSP's tracking system will be used to capture rebate application data and will interface with the PPL Electric Energy Efficiency Management Information System (EEMIS).
+CSP's tracking system will be used to capture rebate application data and will interface with the PPL Electric Energy Efficiency Management Information System (EEMIS).
 The CSP will need to be able to efficiently verify applicant and measure eligibility.
 The CSP will all need to develop and implement a process to pay rebate requests in a timely manner.